 The last type of excepted benefits category includes separate insurance policies that are supplemental to Medicare or Armed Forces health care coverage.

 In rare circumstances, this category may also include separate insurance policies that are supplemental to a group health plan.

 Excepted Benefit HRA

-An Excepted Benefit HRA is one of two new types of HRAs rolling out in 2020, with the other being the Individual Coverage HRA (ICHRA).
+An Excepted Benefit HRA is one of two types of HRAs with the other being the Individual Coverage HRA (ICHRA).